Serving Filmmakers is our first and only goal.

 The judging takes place by in-house staff and a committee of industry professionals including Emmy, Telly and Communicator award recipients.

-As with the Tellys and regional Emmy Awards, entries do not compete against each other.
-Instead, entries are judged against a high standard of merit and are scored accordingly.
-Judges score entries on a performance scale and winning entries are recognized and awarded as Awards of Excellence, Awards of Merit, Award of Recognition or no award.
+Entries do not compete against each other.
+Instead, entries are judged individually against a high standard of merit and are scored accordingly.
+Judges score entries on a performance scale and winning entries are recognized and awarded as Awards of Excellence, Awards of Merit, Award of Recognition.
+For entries that do no score high enough to qualify for any award levels – they do not receive any recognition.
+The top films of the competition are Award of Excellence “Special Mention” and Best of Show.

 No fixed number of awards are granted at any level but rather fluctuate based on the total number of entries received for each competition deadline.